 - dementia Support Service – including a monthly carers group and a drop-in club.

 Silverline Memories run a carers support group.
 Search in our Events and Activities section – type ‘Silverline’ in the ‘Browse by organiser’ box.

-Dementia Care is the largest specialist dementia service provider in Newcastle.
+Dementia Matters is the largest specialist dementia service provider in Newcastle.
 They offer a wider range of services.

 Alzheimer’s Society is the UK’s leading charity for people with all forms of dementia, their families and carers.
 They offer support and advice on all forms of dementia and sources of help.